ComposableAnalytics/Composapy/README.md

 # [readme] composapy
 <!-- #endregion -->

 Composapy comes packaged with DataLabs.
-Composapy binds features, such as DataFlow's, of other Composable products for use in a python environment.
+Composapy binds features such as DataFlows or other Composable products for use in a Python environment.

-- [#Quick-Start](#quick-start) : some simple use-cases and examples
+- [#Quick-Start](#quick-start) : some simple use cases and examples
 - [#Reference](#reference) : more details about the components
 - [#Additional-Information](#additional-information) : some other links to information outside of this repo